keboola/developers-docs/extend/component/code-patterns/interface.md

 {: .image-popup}
 ![Screenshot -- Create a new transformation](/extend/component/code-patterns/interface-4-new-transformation.png)

-The code pattern's [Configuration](/extend/component/code-patterns/interface#configuration) contains `parameters._componentId` key based on it is possible to distinguish for which transformation's component the code is generated.
+The code pattern's [Configuration](/extend/component/code-patterns/interface#configuration) contains `parameters._componentId` key, so it is possible to distinguish for which transformation's component the code is generated.

 ## Next Steps